Queensland University Regiment: History

-In 1992, the regiment's role became solely focused upon officer training when it became part of the 1st Officer Training Unit (OCTU).
+In 1992 the regiment's role became solely focused upon officer training when it became part of the 1st Officer Training Unit (OCTU).
 It was restructured at this time to consist of a regimental headquarters, an administration company and an officer training company.
 Changes in the way in which officer training was delivered resulted in a modular system that saw the regiment's involvement in the delivery of courses reduce during this time, and as a result the regimental began detaching personnel to instructional roles at places like the Royal Military College, Duntroon, the Land Warfare Centre and the School of Infantry in Singleton.
 During the early 1990s a number of former QUR personnel were involved in Australian peacekeeping operations in Cambodia, Rwanda, Bougainville and East Timor.
 Other members took part in the Gulf War.

-In 1996 and 1997, OCTU and the Regional University Regiment of Queensland (RURQ), formally based at Gatton were disbanded and their role subsumed by QUR.
+In 1996 and 1997 OCTU and the Regional University Regiment of Queensland (RURQ), formally based at Gatton were disbanded and their role subsumed by QUR.
 As a result, for a while QUR maintained a detachment at Gatton.
-In 1997 all the University Regiments were brigaded under the Royal Military College, Australia.
-In October 2000, the formerly independent North Queensland Company (NQC) came under the command of the Regiment.
+In 1997 all the University Regiments were brigaded under the Royal Military College, Duntroon.
+In October 2000 the formerly independent North Queensland Company came under the command of the Regiment.
 In July 2008 all University Regiments became part of the 2nd Division, with QUR being assigned to the 11th Brigade.
 Later, in 2017–18, all University Regiments, including QUR, were moved under the command of a dedicated training formation, the 8th Brigade.